MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 All without every having the need to convert your data, everything works out of the box.

 We want the same for time series data.
-So the purpose of this document is to find a standard for time series data, so time series analysis becomse more user friendly.
+The purpose of this document is to find a standard for time series data, their analysis should become more user friendly.

 # Classification of different time series formats

-There is a myriad of different formats which could be used.

 A time series consists of timely annotated data.
-So a recording is based on two numbers, the `time` and `value` dimension.
+So, a recording is based on two numbers, the `time` and `value` dimension.
 It has the format
 ```
 (time, value)
 ```